top of page

 Acceptance and Commitment Therapy (ACT) helps by:

-Supporting people to make space for painful thoughts and feelings instead of avoiding them - thus disrupting unworkable patterns of responding that keep people locked into their pain and prevent them from living in the ways they wish.
+• Supporting people to make space for painful thoughts and feelings instead of avoiding them.
+This approach disrupts unworkable patterns of responding that keep people locked into their pain and prevent them from living in the ways they wish.

-Reconnecting with deeply held values, and recommitting to actions to align with them.
+• Reconnecting with deeply held values and recommitting to actions that align with them.

 Seeking Support for Moral Injury

 If you believe you may be experiencing moral injury, it's important to seek help.
-Therapeutic approaches like ACT, EMDR, and Compassion-Focused Therapy, and Cognitive Behaviour Therapy (CBT) can all support recovery.
-Just as importantly, speaking with a clinician familiar with moral injury can make a significant difference.
+Therapeutic approaches like ACT, EMDR, and Compassion-Focused Therapy, as well as Cognitive Behaviour Therapy (CBT), can all support recovery.
+Speaking with a clinician familiar with moral injury can make a significant difference.

 Frequently Asked Questions

-Military personnel, healthcare staff, paramedics, police, and are all at high risk, especially when systems are under stress and ethics are challenged.
-But, as we are all moral beings, anyone in a sufficiently high stakes situation, that risks a violation of their values, can experience moral injury.
+Military personnel, healthcare staff, paramedics, and police are all at high risk, especially when systems are under stress and ethics are challenged.
+However, as we are all moral beings, anyone in a sufficiently high-stakes situation that risks a violation of their values can experience moral injury.

-No. Moral injury is not in itself an official psychiatric diagnosis, but it can contribute to mental health conditions like depression, PTSD, or suicidal ideation.
+No. Moral injury is not an official psychiatric diagnosis, but it can contribute to mental health conditions like depression, PTSD, or suicidal ideation.

-Christian Hughes is a Psychotherapist and Consultant specialising trauma, moral injury, and ethical strain.
+Christian Hughes is a Psychotherapist and Consultant specializing in trauma, moral injury, and ethical strain.
 His work draws on over 15 years of experience in trauma, identity, and moral complexity.
 To explore working together, visit www.christiankhughes.com or get in touch at hello@christiankhughes.com.